ultsi/me/_posts/2017-12-02-blakkisvuohi.md

 date: 2017-12-02
 ---

 Yesterday I released my Telegram bot Bläkkisvuohi into the open and made it open source.
 Bläkkisvuohi is a bot that helps to monitor your estimated blood alcohol concentration.
-There are 245 users who have used it on past 2 weeks, so it's starting to be pretty popular (compared to most of the bots).
+There are 245 users who have used it during the past 2 weeks, so it's starting to be pretty popular (compared to most of the bots).
 You can find it at [github](https://github.com/ultsi/blakkisvuohi).

 Making the source code public included a lot of cleaning up.
 I spent 8 effective hours refactoring the code for the public eye and it certainly was a learning process for me.
 This post describes few of the hiccups I encountered.